 10GBASE-SR, 40GBASE-SR4, 100GBASE-SR10 Wiki

-According to wikipedia, there are similarities and differences between three standards.
+According to Wikipedia, there are similarities and differences between the three standards.
 Let’s have a quick overview of it.

 10GBASE-SR (short range) is a port type for multi-mode fiber (OM3 and OM4) and uses 850 nm lasers.
 Its Physical Coding Sublayer 64b/66b PCS is defined in IEEE 802.3 Clause 49 and its Physical Medium Dependent PMD in Clause 52.
 It delivers serialized data at a line rate of 10.3125 Gbit/s.
 The 10GBASE-SR transmitter is implemented with a VCSEL which is low cost and low power.
 10GBASE-SR delivers the lowest cost, lowest power and smallest form factor optical modules with a link length of 300m over OM3, and 400M over OM4.

 40GBASE-SR4 is a port type for multimode fiber and uses 850 nm lasers.
 Its Physical Coding Sublayer 64b/66b PCS is defined in IEEE 802.3 Clause 82 and its Physical Medium Dependent PMD in Clause 86.
 It uses four lanes of multimode fiber delivering serialized data at a rate of 10.3125 Gbit/s per lane.
 40GBASE-SR4 has a reach of 100 m on OM3 and 150m on OM4.